truonand000/ESLint_Prettier_Tutorial/README.md

     }
 }
 ```

+The most current configuration of our class's `.eslintrc.json` file can be found located under [Quick References](#Quick-References).

 ## How to use once installed
 Once everything above has been properly installed, you should start seeing ESLint "Problems" pop up as you click through your files.
 Sometimes, problems don't start popping up until you inspect a file, so be sure to click through each of your `.js` files so that the problems pop up if you have any.